Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT: Fresnel edge integral methods---equivalence and desingularization

 The imaginary part of the {\tt exp} is $\sin((\pi/\lambda z)r^2)$, which, given a rounded value of {\tt r2}, is computed to {\em relative} accuracy $\bigO(\emach)$, where $\emach\approx 1.1\times 10^{-16}$ is the usual double precision relative error.
 Subtraction from {\tt 1} does not change the imaginary part.
 The division by {\tt r2} then results in absolute error $\bigO(\emach)$, which then gets multiplied by the $\bigO(r)$ cross product, giving $\bigO(\emach r)$.
 Note that this holds even though {\tt r2} is necessarily inaccurate due to coordinate subtraction in line 1.

 Now to the real part of the {\tt exp}, which is $1 + \bigO(r^4)$.
 Thus when $r \lesssim \emach^{1/4}$, the real part of {\tt exp} is in machine arithmetic {\em exactly} 1, which cancels the other {\tt 1} exactly, leaving zero.
 Since the true answer is $\bigO(r^3)$, in this regime the final error is bounded by $\bigO(\emach^{3/4})$.
 On the other hand, for $r \gtrsim \emach^{1/4}$, catastrophic cancellation occurs: the error in the real part of {\tt exp} is $\bigO(\emach)$, so the final error is $\bigO(\emach/r)$.
 In summary, uniformly in $r$, the final error is bounded by $\bigO(\emach^{3/4})$.
 In practice, we find by comparison to the areal quadrature answers that this uniform bound is around $10^{-14}$, which is adequate.
-Replacing by Taylor expansions for small $r$ could possibly gain a digit.
+Replacing by a Taylor expansion for small $r$ \ch{ (e.g. via {\tt cexprl} \cite{cexprl}) } could possibly gain a digit.

 The formula \eqref{nsli}, in the form of the above code looped over target points, serves as our reference direct method.
 A documented, tested MATLAB/Octave implementation is in the repository \cite{fresnaqgit} in {\tt bdrymeths/nsli\_pts.m}